 back to Ecopella's home page

-Other musical projects of our director, Miguel Heatwole:
+Other musical projects [current and past] of our director, Miguel Heatwole:

 The People Have Songs - 150 minutes of beautifully produced songs.
 Over forty artists from the Sydney folk scene at the turn of this century give their best solos, duets, and choruses.